-had a look at the annual report of the British Board of Film Classification - I believe that it is time to shake them up.
-The failure to rate films suitably can lead to the portrayal of topics and themes in a way that may encourage their wider use.
+recently had a look at the annual report of the British Board of Film Classification - I believe that it is time to shake them up.
+The failure to rate films suitably can lead to the portrayal of topics and themes in a way that may encourage their

-as Green Street and The Football Factory , both rated ‘18’ and containing strong violence in the context of a popular past time.
-The BBFC says of The Football Factory : passed ‘18’ for the strong violence … that featured in its
+films such as Green Street and The Football Factory , both rated ‘18’ and containing strong violence in the context of a popular past time.
+The BBFC says of The Football Factory : passed ‘18’ for the strong violence … that

-tale of violent men attempting to profit from criminal activities Is this a theme that we want anyone, let alone 18 year olds to be watching?
-With the hooligan culture already wrecking some British football matches, do we need such films?
+featured in its tale of violent men attempting to profit from criminal activities Is this a theme that we want anyone, let alone 18 year olds to be watching?
+With the hooligan culture already wrecking some British football matches, do we need

 In some cases, previously cut material is being reinstated.
 For example: American Gothic which was originally cut in 1987; Not of this Earth , 1988; and the 1994 film Dracula’s Widow , all had scenes of

 sexualised violence reinstated.
 The reason given was, a lack of sufficient eroticised detail to raise concerns under either the current BBFC Guidelines or contemporary understanding of the relevant research and policy.

 The BBFC should be reformed and its guidelines strengthened.
 In too many cases its censors appear to have been lacking the mettle to deal robustly with the film industry’s nastier output.
 Only one recent chairman has stood up

 to the film industry – Andreas Whittam Smith – and he lost some bad cases under the appeal arrangements.
 Surely there is scope for reform here.

 Also.. it seems he's tried this once before, remember the controversy surrounding the film Crash in the late 90's?
 He tried to do the same thing then, but was dealt a suitable